Shane Theriot: As a producer and composer

-Theriot has produced records for other artists including Ramsey Lewis (with Dr. John and Kung Fu), Jo-El Sonnier (The Legacy, which won the 2015 Grammy award for Regional Roots album) and is currently co-producing Daryl Hall's upcoming solo record.
+Theriot has produced records for other artists including Ramsey Lewis (with Dr. John and Kung Fu), Jo-El Sonnier (The Legacy, which won the 2015 Grammy award for Regional Roots album).
 He also co-produced "Philly Forget Me Not" with Hall, which was the first new collaborative track between Hall and John Oates in 15 years.
 The song also features Train's Pat Monahan.

 He was a guest on Sammy Hagar's "Rock and Roll Roadtrip", where Theriot was appointed to help musically direct the New Orleans episode.

+He contributed as a composer and instrumentalist to Larry Carlton and Paul Brown's 2021 album 'Soul Searchin'.
+In 2024, he also contributed as a composer and instrumentalist to renowned drummer Mark Egan's album "Cross Currents" alongside drummer Shawn Pelton.

-In June 2019, Rolling Stone announced that Theriot produced Dr John's final album, for which a release date has not yet been set.
+In June 2019, Rolling Stone announced that Theriot produced Dr John's final album, which was released in 2022.
 'Listening to his finished album, Mac was elated.
 "We sat and listened to everything twice", says Theriot, "He was singing along and had a big grin on his face.
 Then he walked me out to my car, stared at me and said, 'I'm glad.
 I made the right choice.'
 And then he hugged and kissed me on the cheek."'

 Theriot has written music and jingles for MTV, Discovery Channel, A&E, CMT, VH1 and ESPN, including for the shows Sons of Guns and Anthony Bourdain's The Layover.

+Shane acts as the long-time bandleader and musical director of Live from Daryl's House, which resumed filming and airing in 2023 after a haitus.

+Ahead of the 2024 holiday season, Theriot produced a new take on the classic Christmas track 'I Heard the Bells on Christmas Day' for Jay Buchanan (of Rival Sons) and the Blind Boys of Alabama.